Nicolás Maduro Fast Facts

 2006-2013 - Serves as Foreign Minister.

-October 12, 2012 - Is selected by President Hugo Chavez to serve as his vice president.
+October 12, 2012 - Is selected by President Chavez to serve as his vice president.

 December 9, 2012 - Facing his fourth surgery for cancer, Chavez endorses Maduro to succeed him.